 Red Cedar, Projector, and Laptop

-Majority of the structure of Mechanical Heart was already designed and made during the Pendulum Project in 2017.
+Majority of the structure of Activator was already designed and made during the Pendulum Project in 2017.
 Using projector was an alternative way to experiment the operation of the pendulum.
 The high profile of the projector was not the ideal orientation for simplicity in the aesthetic and function.

-The structure of Mechanical Heart was taken from the roof of the Pendulum to emphasize the unity of two sculptures
+The structure of Activator was taken from the roof of the Pendulum to emphasize the unity of two sculptures

 Powder coated metal sheets